GTM members benefits:

 Martha Guzman Aceves was appointed Commissioner at the CPUC by Governor Edmund G. Brown Jr. on Dec.
 28, 2016.
 She previously served as deputy legislative affairs secretary in the Office of the Governor since 2011, focusing on natural resources, environmental protection, energy and food and agriculture.
 She was sustainable communities program director for the California Rural Legal Assistance Foundation from 2005 to 2011.
 From 2006 to 2008, she worked with Swanton Berry Farm on human resources issues including a new employee-stock ownership program.
 She was legislative coordinator for United Farm Workers from 1999 to 2005, working on labor and environmental issues.
 In 2010 she co-founded Communities for a New California, a charitable organization promoting increased civic engagement of underrepresented communities.
 Guzman Aceves earned a Master of Science degree in agricultural and resource economics from the University of California, Davis

-Sonia Aggarwal is the Director of Strategy at Energy Innovation, where she leads the firm’s work on Power Sector Transformation and Energy Policy Solutions.
+Sonia Aggarwal is the Vice President of Energy Innovation, where she leads the firm’s work on Power Sector Transformation and Energy Policy Solutions.
 In 2012, Sonia spearheaded the creation of America’s Power Plan, Energy Innovation’s platform for innovative thinking on policy solutions for clean, reliable, and affordable electric power in the U.S. America’s Power Plan produces and curates expert information for decision-makers—utility regulators, governors’ staffs, power system operators, and many more—providing tailored advice on how to lead and support the transition to a decarbonized power system.

 For Energy Policy Solutions, Sonia leads Energy Innovation’s work in identifying and designing the top energy policies to reduce emissions.
 The program uses a computer model developed in-house, the Energy Policy Simulator, to quantify the cost and emissions impacts various combinations of climate and energy policies have within a region.
 In addition to the quantitative model, which helps to identify which policies can make the biggest impact, the Energy Policy Solutions program also provides tailored advice on how to design those policies for maximum effectiveness.